Museum station (Toronto): Nearby landmarks

-In addition to the Royal Ontario Museum, nearby landmarks include the Gardiner Museum of Ceramic Art, the Royal Conservatory of Music, the defunct McLaughlin Planetarium, and the northeast corner of the University of Toronto's St. George campus (which includes Trinity College, Victoria University, St. Michael's College, the Henry N.R.
-Jackman Faculty of Law, and the Faculty of Music).
+In addition to the Royal Ontario Museum, nearby landmarks include the Gardiner Museum of Ceramic Art, the Royal Conservatory of Music, and the defunct McLaughlin Planetarium.
+The station is located on the northeast corner of the University of Toronto St. George campus, near Hart House, Trinity College, Victoria University, St. Michael's College, the Henry N.R.
+Jackman Faculty of Law, and the Faculty of Music.